 Raising mice in standard lab conditions, allowed us to compare the genetic variation for the genome wide recombination rates.>

-ii) -immunocytology of single cells – (/placed the gwRR counts within the same meiotic context) (across sexes) < Using immunofluorescent cytology to visualize crossovers and >
+ii) -immunocytology of single cells – (/placed the gwRR counts within the same meiotic context) (across sexes) < Using immunofluorescent cytology to visualize crossovers and meiotic chromosome morphology >

 iii) -Additionally we decomposed the gwRR into single chromosomes components, and compared sex differences in the general recombination landscape of single chromosomes using Image analysis tools

-WE meiotic structures in individual oocytes and spermatocytes, found highly discordant evolutionary patterns in the two sexes.
+WE found highly discordant evolutionary patterns in the two sexes.
 Whereas male recombination rates show evidence of rapid evolution over short evolutionary timescales, female recombination rates measured in the same inbred strains are mostly static.

 In male specific gwRR divided into two groups, high and low recombining – which allowed us to ask what other patterns correlated with this variation in gwRR.
 These results point to rapid sex specific evolution in the genome wide recombination rate in house mouse.